-Meet with the external auditor prior to the audit to review the scope and general extent of the external auditor's annual audit including (a) the planning and staffing of the audit and (b) an explanation from the external auditor of the factors considered in determining the audit scope, including the major risk factors.
+Meet with the external auditor prior to the audit to review the scope and general extent of the external auditor's annual audit including (i) the planning and staffing of the audit; and, (ii) an explanation from the external auditor of the factors considered in determining the audit scope, including the major risk factors.

-Require the external auditor to provide a timely report setting out (a) all critical accounting policies, significant accounting judgments and practices to be used; (b) all alternative treatments of financial information within IFRS that have been discussed with management, ramifications of the use of such alternative disclosures and treatments and the treatment preferred by the external auditor; and (c) other material written communications between the external auditor and management.
+Require the external auditor to provide a timely report setting out (i) all critical accounting policies, significant accounting judgments and practices to be used; (ii) all alternative treatments of financial information within Generally Accepted Accounting Principles (GAAP) that have been discussed with management, ramifications of the use of such alternative disclosures and treatments and the treatment preferred by the external auditor; and, (iii) other material written communications between the external auditor and management.